is creatine safe?

 There is an unsubstantiated perspective that if the kidneys are “forced” to excrete higher levels of creatinine, some sort of kidney “overload” will take place, causing kidney damage, bot there is no study that confirms that.

-Current research suggests that creatine supplementation does not affect any measure of kidney health apart from creatinine levels.
+In fact, current research suggests that creatine supplementation does not affect any measure of kidney health apart from creatinine levels.

 Moreover, scientific reviews on both the long- and short-term safety of supplemental creatine have consistently found no adverse effects on kidney function